Guardianship Attorneys in Houston and Surrounding Areas

 In cases where the Proposed Ward seems to be capable of handling their own affairs; or when the Proposed Ward vigorously objects to the Applicant (for some reason) becoming their Guardian but is otherwise fine with a guardianship; or when the attorney ad litem has other concerns about the guardianship, the attorney ad litem will report back to the Court seeking a guardian ad litem to be appointed.
 The main difference between the attorney ad litem and the guardian ad litem is that the attorney ad litem is the voice for whatever the Proposed Ward wants – while the guardian ad litem pursues what is in the best interest of the Proposed Ward.

-The process for becoming a guardian in Texas in an uncontested case typically goes as follows:
+The process for becoming a guardian in Houston in an uncontested case typically goes as follows:

 If following the hearing, you are appointed the guardian of the proposed ward, you will need to legally agree to carry out the duties required of you as a guardian.
 These duties may include everything from providing a physical home for the ward to ensuring that they receive proper medical care to handling the ward’s personal finances.
 You will have a short period following the hearing to agree; then you will need to post bond in order to receive the Letters of Guardianship, valid for up to 16 months.